izikeros/blog/content/posts/notes/markmap_in_pelican_mm_files_mindmap.md

 Note that, you could also use a plugin to add the necessary links and script to your HTML template.

-Please keep in mind that, Depending on the theme you are using, you might need to make some adjustments to the HTML and CSS to ensure that the mindmap is properly displayed.
+Please keep in mind that, depending on the theme you are using, you might need to make some adjustments to the HTML and CSS to ensure that the mindmap is properly displayed.